Mount And Blade 2 Bannerlord companions: where to find them and why you need them

 What do companions do in Bannerlord?

 Companions are specialised units that take a slot in your army, though what exactly they can do is initially unclear.
-Thankfully on their Reddit post, “ImAShaaaark” has put together details on companions and their labels.
-The labels indicate what base stats they have and what traits they have been assigned.
-Traits are separate stats that affect things like negotiations in quests.
+Thankfully on their Reddit post, “Escapeware” has put together details on companions and their stats.
+(Cheers to the user “Rahlzel” for the tip-off)

 All of this can have a huge effect on what role they’re best suited to within your army, whether it is as a soldier on the front line, or as a tactician or quartermaster.